-- 120. The Election shall be held at least 56 days after the day on which the Nomination Meeting was held. - 121.
-The Electoral Officer shall, within 3 days after the day on which the Nomination Meeting was held, post a notice of election in at least one conspicuous place on each reserve.

-- 122. The notice shall include: - a. the date of the election; - b. the times at which the polling station(s) will open and close; - c. the location of the polling station(s); - d. the time and location of the counting of the votes; and - e. a statement that the voters list is posted for public viewing and its location.
+- The election shall be held at least 42 days after the day on which the nomination meeting was held. - The electoral officer shall, within 3 days after the day on which the nomination meeting was held, post a notice of election in at least one conspicuous place on the reserve. - 132.
+The notice shall include: - a. the date of the election: - b. the times at which the polling station(s) will open and close; - c. the location of the polling station(s); - d. the time and location of the counting of the votes; and - e. a statement that the voters list is posted for public viewing and its location.